Google Cloud Results

 Saving money and time

 The G Suite pricing flexibility was another attraction for McClatchy.
-“After the recession, we needed flexibility, we didn’t want to have to commit to a set number of user licenses, ” Terry says.
+“After the recession, we needed flexibility, we didn’t want to have to commit to a set number of user licenses,” Terry says.
 “With G Suite, we avoided spending mid-six figures on hardware and software refreshes, and we only pay for what we truly consume.”
 Plus, working with SADA and Google has been much easier than it was with the company’s previous productivity suite provider, especially in regards to receiving helpful and timely support, Terry adds.

 The reliability of G Suite has made an enormous difference for McClatchy reporters and editors.
 “The real-time news team moves really fast, so we need reliable tools,” says Julie Moos, Shared News Director for McClatchy.
-“With Google Docs, some of our reporters have cut the time spent writing by over 65%.
+“With Google Docs, some of our reporters have cut the time spent writing by over 65 percent.
 Because Google Docs is so reliable, they don’t worry about losing their work.
 Reporters get feedback and edits faster, too, because of the collaborative nature of Google Docs.
 And they can have real-time chats in the document with editors.”

 Real-time collaboration helps the news team post breaking stories as quickly as possible, sometimes before competitors.
 In turn, this helps the company stay competitive in the endless race to attract site visitors, which helps McClatchy’s bottom line, given the importance of site traffic to advertisers.